philla2020/go-aware/content/en/docs/Basic of the language/_index.md

 Inside a Go program the variables or constants have visibility at:

 - `package level`: each variable or constant define into a package is visibile inside the files belong to that package and from external package if the name is with a capital letter.
 - `function level`: variables are visible inside the scope of the function.
-There are some exceptions but are more advanced concepts, for now focuse on this principle.
+There are some exceptions but are more advanced concepts, for now focus on this principle.

 ## Variables